Kasey Stanton, Ph.D.

 Clinical Psychology

-Personality, mood, and transdiagnostic psychopathology assessment
+Transdiagnostic psychopathology, mood, and personality assessment

-I am planning to review graduate student applications for both the Clinical and Social areas of emphasis (applications due December 1, 2022).
-For applicants interested in the Social area, my research focuses primarily on personality assessment, but you should select Social as the emphasis area when applying.
-Please contact me for additional information about current lab research projects and my process for reviewing applications.
+I am planning to review graduate student applications for both the Clinical and Social areas of emphasis (applications due December 1, 2023).
+For applicants interested in the Social area,

 Clinical Psychology Internship, Alpert Medical School of Brown University